joachimbrand/Rimu.jl/docs/src/index.md

 that are either examples for use of the Rimu package or useful scripts for data analysis.
 In particular:

 - `scripts/BHM-example.jl` is an example script that runs fciqmc on the 1D Bose-Hubbard model.
-A data frame with results is written to the file `fciqmcdata.feather`.
+A data frame with results is written to the file `fciqmcdata.arrow`.
-- `scripts/BHM-example-mpi.jl` is an example script that runs the same fciqmc calculation as above with MPI enabled.
-- `scripts/read_file_and_plot.jl` reads the feather file (from the working directory) and displays basic plots and blocking analysis of the shift.
-- `plotting.jl` is a collection of (currently very primitive) plotting function.
-On purpose these are not part of the Rimu package in order to avoid a dependency on a plotting package.
+- `test/script_mpi_minimum_ptp.jl` demonstrates basic usage of `Rimu` with MPI.

 ## MPI